 Peggy is the mother of four and the grandmother of three.
 We’re so thrilled to help share Peggy’s voice and wisdom to a new generation of parents.
 Her books include Having a Baby Naturally and Natural Family Living.
 She has presented at Omega Institute, Esalen, La Leche League, and Bioneers.

-Mellisa lives in New Jersey with her two sons and enjoys meditation, fitness, personal development and of course, helping families!
+Mellisa recently relocated from New Jersey to Florida with her two sons.
+She enjoys meditation, fitness, personal development and of course, helping families!
 She loves to cook healthy food, read incessantly, go on spontaneous adventures, and constantly challenge herself to bring more joy and fun into life!

 Carolina believes every mother should raise her kids by listening to her Mama Instincts – a motto she lives by and the name of her popular blog.
 She empowers mothers who feel a pull towards alternative parenting styles and a more natural way of living but that want to do this without losing their minds, without going to any extreme, and on their own terms.